Skip to main content

 • Picture

-• Payment confirmation of the admission fee (€ 180,- when applying online; € 300,- after the admission procedure has been completed).
+• Payment confirmation of the administrative fee (€ 180,- when applying online; € 300,- after the admission procedure has been completed).

 Selection procedure: